mozilla/version-control-tools/docs/hgmo/bundleclone.rst

 Manifest Advertisement to Cloud Clients
 ---------------------------------------

-If a client in Amazon Web Services, Google Cloud or Azure is requesting a bundle manifest and that client is in a region where bundles are hosted in cloud storage, the advertised manifest will only show URLs for the same cloud region.
+If a client in Amazon Web Services or Google Cloud is requesting a bundle manifest and that client is in a region where bundles are hosted in cloud storage, the advertised manifest will only show URLs for the same cloud region.
 In addition, stream clone bundles are the highest